Eric-J-Neil/MixSIAR/README.md

 MixSIAR simulations were performed for comparison to the PRIME model (https://github.com/Eric-J-Neil/PRIME-Model.git).

 # Inquiries
-For further information about the PRIME model, please contact:
+For further information, please contact:

 Eric Neil